reupen/columns_ui/README.md

 To use Columns UI, you need:

-- Windows 7 Service Pack 1 with the Platform Update, or newer
+- Windows 10 or newer
 - foobar2000 1.5 or newer

+(Version 3.4.1 is the last version compatible with Windows 7, 8 and 8.1.)

 ## Downloads